Prospective students

 Understanding the function and sensitivity of small ephemeral headwater streams.

-With Dr Samantha Imberger, Assoc.
+With Dr Moss Imberger, Assoc.
 Prof. Chris Walsh and Dr Matthew Burns

 Small streams with high sediment surface area to volume ratios are often regarded as ‘hot spots’ for biogeochemical processes and biodiversity.
 Despite this, we still have very limited understanding of these systems hydrology and how they contribute to nitrogen and carbon cycling at larger watershed scales.
 These systems are often severely impacted by land use change and this project seeks to: 1) characterise the hydrology and aquatic/terrestrial biodiversity values of these streams 2) identify and measure ecosystem service values (e.g. carbon processing and denitrification rates) 3) determine the contribution of these systems to biodiversity and ecosystem function at larger watershed scales and 4) assess the sensitivity of these systems to urban development.